Assurance (theology): John Wesley and Methodism

-The Pilgrim Nazarene Church, a Methodist denomination in the conservative holiness tradition, thus teaches:
+The Pilgrim Nazarene Church, a Methodist denomination in the conservative holiness tradition, teaches:

 The Emmanuel Association of Churches, another Methodist denomination, states:

 Quakerism

 The Central Yearly Meeting of Friends, a Holiness Quaker denomination, teaches in reference to the experiences of the New Birth and Perfection "that the Spirit of God gives to each born again person an inward witness that he is truly a child of God and to each truly sanctified person a witness that he is entirely sanctified."
 Quakers hold that the "witness of the Spirit is nothing more than the communication and assurance of God through the Spirit to the inward consciousness of the seeking and the believing soul that he has received that which he desired of God, that God has both hear the prayer and performed His work of grace in the heart (Rom 8;16; I Jn.
 5:14, 15)."